| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 cow-calf producers.
 All that went out of the window when key production

+areas received less than two inches of water all summer long.
 The latest data from the USDA crop progress report shows that 96% of pastures and ranges in Texas are currently in poor or very poor state and 93% of pastures in Oklahoma are also rated in a similar condition.
 Coming into the fall, cow-calf operators rely on grass, hay and winter wheat grazing to help carry their cattle over the winter months.
 The dismal state of pastures has forced producers to increasingly rely on hay to fill their needs but that turned into a very expensive proposition as hay values spiked in August and September.
 Alfalfa prices in September were quoted at $196/ton, 67% higher than the same month a year ago while prices for all other hay were quoted at $128/ton, 34% over last year's levels.
 Many producers in the Southern Plains saw the writing on the wall and accelerated their cow marketings as soon as it was viable to do so, without waiting for the normal start of the fall cow run.
 Cow slaughter rose sharply in September and cow slaughter plants ran full Saturday schedules.
 Cow slaughter has tempered somewhat in recent days but the spike in hay prices and limited winter wheat grazing will further limit feed availability going into the winter.
 Click here for a link to the complete Daily Livestock Report | |

-Schoool Land Commission Annual Fall Auctions Kick Off Next Week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The
+| Schoool Land Commission Annual Fall Auctions Kick Off Next Week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The

 Commissioners of the Land Office annual fall auctions are about to get